posthell vs Buffer

 - You want X handled honestly instead of bolted on

-- You only post to one or two channels and the free tier covers you
+- You post to one or two channels and the free tier covers you

 Moving from Buffer takes minutes, not a migration